 At this point it is also worth mentioning that there are EFT-inspired potentials which combine finite-range interactions up to order $Q^3$ with contact-range interactions up to order $Q^4$, for instance the well-known chiral potential of Ref.~\cite{Entem:2003ft} or the more recent potential of Ref.~\cite{Piarulli:2014bda}.
-The inclusion of the higher order contact-range operators is reminiscent of the pionful power counting that is derived from RGA or perturbative renormalizability~\cite{Birse:2005um,Valderrama:2009ei,Long:2012ve}.
-Alternatively, a quick look at Table \ref{tab:W-vs-pionful} illustrates the point.
-This potential might indeed be an accidental realization of the ideas promoted in this manuscript about finding a potential that preserves power counting when iterated.
-Yet for this to be true, it would be necessary to define what constitutes the ${\rm LO}$ of the potential of Ref.~\cite{Piarulli:2014bda} and to check whether their subleading pieces behave indeed as perturbations (though this last point looks very likely).
+The inclusion of the higher order contact-range operators is reminiscent of the power counting modifications that have been derived from RG analysis or perturbative renormalizability~\cite{Birse:2005um,Valderrama:2009ei,Long:2012ve}.
+This type of potential might indeed be an accidental realization of the ideas promoted in this manuscript about finding a potential that preserves power counting when iterated.
+Yet, for this to be true it would be necessary to define what constitutes the ${\rm LO}$ of the potential of Refs.~\cite{Entem:2003ft,Piarulli:2014bda} and to check whether their subleading pieces behave indeed as perturbations (though this last point looks very likely).

-\parag{Conclusions}
+\section{Conclusions}

 I have analyzed whether the scattering amplitudes derived in the Weinberg prescription do actually follow the Weinberg counting.
 The answer depends on the specific partial wave considered: for the ${}^1S_0$ and ${}^3P_0$ there is a breakdown of the power counting when one reexpands the scattering amplitudes perturbatively, except for low momenta well below the expected range of applicability of this counting.
 In contrast for the rest of the partial waves the Weinberg counting tends to work well.

 Previously the ${}^1S_0$ and ${}^3P_0$ partial waves have been known not to follow Weinberg's counting on the grounds of renormalizability~\cite{Nogga:2005hy,Birse:2005um,Valderrama:2009ei,Valderrama:2011mv,Long:2011qx,Long:2011xw,Long:2012ve}.
 Here I arrive to the same result with a different method, i.e. by checking whether the nominally subleading terms in the Weinberg counting do indeed behave as small (and thus perturbative) corrections.